Adaptive Kernel Selection for Stein Variational Gradient Descent: Numerical Experiments

-We compare the performance of SVGD using the median heuristic (we call this Med-SVGD) with our Ad-SVGD for different choices of particle ensemble size $M \in \mathset{50, 100,200}$.
+For the implementation, we replace $H$ by a numerical discretization operator for \cref{eqn:ode-example} using a grid with mesh size $2^{-8}$ and consider the fully observed system (i.e. $N_{\mathrm{obs}}=2^8$).
+We use $N_x=16$ terms for the KL expansion of $u$ and assume noise covariance $\Gamma = 10^{-3} \Id_{N_{\mathrm{obs}}}$.
+We construct reference observations $\bar{y} \in \R^{N_\mathrm{obs}}$ by drawing $\bar{x} \sim \cN(0, \Gamma_0)$ and setting $\bar{y} = \Phi A \bar{x}$.\\ We compare the performance of SVGD using the median heuristic (we call this Med-SVGD) with our Ad-SVGD for different choices of particle ensemble size $M \in \mathset{50, 100,200}$.
 We use the kernels described in \cref{ssec:kernel-parameterization} with the choice $p=1$.
-We run both algorithms for $4 \cdot 10^5$ iterations using the step size $10^{-3}$ for particle updates and, as suggested by \cite{SVGD}, a variant of AdaGrad for adaptive step size control.
+We run both algorithms for $4 \cdot 10^5$ iterations using the step size $10^{-3}$ for particle updates and, as suggested by \citet{SVGD}, a variant of AdaGrad for adaptive step size control.
 In Ad-SVGD we use the step size $10^{-5}$ for the bandwidth updates and update the bandwidth only once for every 100 particle updates.
-With this update scheme, there was no significant runtime difference between Med-SVGD and Ad-SVGD.

-\Cref{fig:ode-posterior-approximation} shows the GP reconstruction for an exemplary seed.
+With this update scheme, there was no significant runtime difference between Med-SVGD and Ad-SVGD.\\ \Cref{fig:ode-posterior-approximation} shows the GP reconstruction for an exemplary seed.
 We observe that both methods are able to give a good approximation of the mean, but only Ad-SVGD correctly captures the posterior uncertainty.
-To further quantify the approximation quality, we use the Wasserstein 2-distance $\mathcal{W}_2\big(\mathcal{N}(\hat{\mu}, \hat{\Sigma}), \, \pi\big)$ between the posterior $\pi$ and the normal distribution $\mathcal{N}(\hat{\mu}, \hat{\Sigma})$, where $\hat{\mu}$ is the sample mean and $\hat{\Sigma}$ the sample covariance of the particle set \cite[Section 3.2]{StatisticalAspectsWasserstein}.
+To further quantify the approximation quality, we use the Wasserstein 2-distance $\mathcal{W}_2\big(\mathcal{N}(\hat{\mu}, \hat{\Sigma}), \, \pi\big)$ between the posterior $\pi$ and the normal distribution $\mathcal{N}(\hat{\mu}, \hat{\Sigma})$, where $\hat{\mu}$ is the sample mean and $\hat{\Sigma}$ the sample covariance of the particle set \citep[Section 3.2]{StatisticalAspectsWasserstein}.
 Since the target $\pi$ is a multivariate normal distribution, this has an explicit formula

 where $\mu_\pi$ and $\Sigma_\pi$ are the mean and covariance of the posterior.
 We also compare the marginal variances of the final particle distribution with the posterior. \Cref{fig:loss-plot} shows the results of these experiments aggregated over 56 different random seeds (note that the posterior covariance does not actually depend on $\bar{y}$).
 Again, we observe that Ad-SVGD achieves better approximations of the posterior than Med-SVGD, which underestimates the uncertainty of the problem.
 Furthermore, in contrast to Med-SVGD, the approximation quality of Ad-SVGD improves as the number of particles increases beyond 50. \Cref{fig:bandwidth-plots} shows the behavior of the bandwidths determined using Ad-SVGD.
 We observe that the component-wise bandwidths stabilize more quickly than the approximation error.
 Clear differences across the components are visible, with the final bandwidths being negatively correlated with the corresponding marginal variances.